CodePushGo/website/src/content/blog/en/how-to-release-major-version-in-capgo.md

 You are doing the upgrade to capacitor 4.

-You need to upgrade your version number to `2.2.3`, then all your packages include Capgo with notice this big change.
+You need to upgrade your version number to `2.2.3`, then all your packages include CodePushGo with notice this big change.

-When you release this version to Capgo and the App Store.
+When you release this version to CodePushGo and the App Store.

-All next live update in Capgo `2.2.4` will never be sent to user with `1.2.3` version.
+All next live update in CodePushGo `2.2.4` will never be sent to user with `1.2.3` version.
 Only with `2.2.3` version.

 If you follow this pattern, no need to worry more, all is well handled.

 ## If I don't follow this

-In this case, that means you have to send your new app with Capacitor 4 to Apple and Google, but don't to Capgo.
+In this case, that means you have to send your new app with Capacitor 4 to Apple and Google, but don't to CodePushGo.

 Then you have to wait 100% of your users, have the app or at least 90%, it will take months, probably.

-While during this time you cannot send any update with Capgo, since old user cannot get the new version.
+While during this time you cannot send any update with CodePushGo, since old user cannot get the new version.
 You don't have a way to select only some users to receive the update.